tao-luke/template-landing-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a 4th year computer science student with experience and interest in lower-level systems.
+I am a 4th year computer science student with both experience and interest in embedded systems.
 Currently, I am a firmware engineer intern at Sibros working on vehicle RTOS.
-Before this, I was an URA under high performance user threading research.
+Before this, I was an URA at UWaterloo for high performance user threading research.
 In the coming winter, I will be interning in Palo Alto at Tesla as a vehicle firmware engineer.

-I work most comfortably in:
+I work comfortably in:
-* C ( OpenSSL, mBedTLS, GDB, Valgrind)
+* C ( OpenSSL, mBedTLS, GDB, Valgrind )
-* C++ (Unity test, Google test)
+* C++ ( Unity test, Google test )
 * CMake, Make, Bazel
 * Python ( Numpy, Pytorch, OpenCV, Scikit-learn )
 * Matlab